pcroland/hbogosubs/README.md

 * Python 3.6+
 * Install package dependencies using [Pipenv](https://docs.pipenv.org/en/latest/) or `pip install -r requirements.txt`

+For Windows, you can download a binary which doesn't require you to install Python or any packages from the [releases page](https://github.com/nyuszika7h/hbogosubs/releases).

 ## Usage
 Run `hbogosubs.py`.
 On first run after entering a URL you will be prompted to select an operator and enter your username/email and password for that region.